-The Savings Banks Group's financial statements and capital adequacy information according to Pillar III are available online at www.saastopankki.fi or from the Savings Banks Union Coop offices at Teollisuuskatu 33, 00510 Helsinki, Finland.
+The Savings Banks Group's financial statements and capital adequacy information according to Pillar III are available online at www.saastopankki.fi.

-SB Central Bank's own funds totaled EUR 75.2 (75.6) million, while the minimum requirement for own funds was EUR 20.2 (24.7) million.
-The Tier 1 capital consisted fully of Common Equity Tier 1 (CET1) capital, amounting to EUR 75.2 million.
+SB Central Bank's own funds totalled EUR 106.5 (75.2) million, while the minimum requirement for own funds was EUR 27.0 (20.2) million.
+The Tier 1 capital consisted fully of Common Equity Tier 1 (CET1) capital, amounting to EUR 106.5 million.
 The capital reserves consist mostly of common equity tier 1 capital.

-SB Central Bank's capital adequacy ratio was high at 39.1 (32.2) per cent at year-end.
+SB Central Bank's capital adequacy ratio was high at 41.4 (39.1) per cent at year-end.
 The high capital adequacy ratio is due to the exemption granted to the Amalgamation by the Financial Supervisory Authority, according to which the risk weight applied to the Amalgamation's internal financing items in capital adequacy calculation is 0%.